voteagora/optimism-governor/README.md

 # Optimism On-Chain Governance

-This repo conatins the code for the Optimism On-Chain Governance system.
+This repo contains the code for the Optimism On-Chain Governance system.

 ## Motivation